TrumpetOfDeath/CinematicsBuddyImport/README.md

 You have two options for this:

 - Install from [Steam](https://store.steampowered.com/app/365670/Blender/)
-(recommended as it automatically updates when new versions are released).
+(automatically updates when new versions are released).

 - Directly from the [Blender site](https://www.blender.org/).